raquo/Laminar/README.md

 JS DOM has two event modes: capture, and bubbling.
 Typically and by default we use the latter, but capture mode is sometimes useful for event listener priority/ordering (not specific to Laminar, standard JS DOM rules/limitations apply).

-You need to specify whether to use capture mode the moment you register an event listener on the element, so it's passed as a parameter to `onClick(useCapture = true)` instead of being a method on `EventPropTransformation`.
+You need to specify whether to use capture mode the moment you register an event listener on the element, so it's passed as a parameter to `onClick.config(useCapture = true)` instead of being a method on `EventPropTransformation`.

 See MDN [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) page for details ("useCapture" section).